mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 In the code, its ID defines a stroke.
 Edges that belong to the same stroke share its ID as attribute.

-Each source begins a new stroke.
+Each source initiates a new stroke.
 Each source is given a unique stroke ID.
 As the algorithm travels through the network, each edge continues one of the upstream strokes.
 Algorithmically, it means that each edge takes as stroke ID the stroke ID of one of its incoming edges.
 While there is only one incoming edge, there is no ambiguity and the edges belong to the same stroke, and they are given the same stroke ID.
 When at a river crossing, there are several incoming edges.
 Only one stroke will continue downstream, the others stop there.

 The upstream stroke that continues downstream from a river crossing can be theoretically chosen according to 4 criteria [TOUYA2007]_ :